BProgramming/tarkin/README.md

 pip install tarkin
 ```

-Requires Python 3.11+ and PostgreSQL 14+.
+Requires Python 3.11+ and PostgreSQL 14+, PostgreSQL 15+ for Row-Level Security (RLS), or PostgreSQL 16+ for MAINTAIN priviledges.

 ## Quick start